 Since PARI does not have a strong typing system, scalars live in unspecified commutative base rings.
 It is very difficult to write robust linear algebra routines in such a general setting.
 We thus assume that the base ring is a domain and work over its field of fractions.
 If the base ring is not a domain, one gets an error as soon as a non-zero pivot turns out to be non-invertible.
-Some functions, e.g. mathnf or mathnfmod, specifically assume that the base ring is \mathbf{Z} .
+Some functions, e.g. mathnf or mathnfmod, specifically assume that the base ring is $\mathbf{Z}$ .

-3.8.1 algdep $(x, k, \{flag = 0\})$: x being real/complex, or p-adic, finds a polynomial of degree at most k with integer coefficients having x as approximate root.
+3.8.1 algdep $(x, k, \{flag = 0\})$ . x being real/complex, or p-adic, finds a polynomial of degree at most k with integer coefficients having x as approximate root.
 Note that the polynomial which is obtained is not necessarily the "correct" one.
 In fact it is not even guaranteed to be irreducible.
 One can check the closeness either by a polynomial evaluation (use subst), or by computing the roots of the polynomial given by algdep (use polroots).

 Internally, $lindep([1, x, ..., x^k], flag)$ is used.
-If lindep is not able to find a relation and returns a lower bound for the sup norm of the smallest relation, algdep returns that bound instead.
 A non-zero value of flag may improve on the default behavior if the input number is known to a huge accuracy, and you suspect the last bits are incorrect (this truncates the number, throwing away the least significant bits), but default values are usually sufficient: